Forgot Your Password?

 But first, here’s the quick answer, then we’ll get into more details.

 Can you return unused medication to the pharmacy?
-Unused and unexpired or expired medications can be returned to pharmacies who accept them.
+Unused and unexpired or expired medications can be returned to pharmacies that accept them.
 Separate the dry and wet medications when returning and remove all personal identifications from them.
 Put tablets and pills in a container or a bag and leave gels, liquids, and creams in their original container.

 Now we’ve seen the quick summary answer of what you can and can’t do, let’s get into the details about returning medications to the pharmacy, starting with how we can do that.